AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 - All sources need to have URLs.
 - Where applicable, sources should have doi's.
 - `{}` are preferred to `" "`.
-- To preserve capitalization, use an extra `{}` around what should be capitalized.
+- To preserve capitalization, use an extra `{}` around words that require special capitalization (genes, software packages, etc).
 - All journal names should be given in full, not abbreviated
 - Author names with abbreviations should include a period after the abbreviation. i.e. Harry S. Truman not Harry S Truman and Truman, H. S. not Truman, HS.